 In slower, gentle, lyrical music not only do we not need hard, fast finger articulations, we in fact need to avoid them, as they can disturb the musical expression.
 Here we really do want to just be sliding (gliding, slithering) around as in the following example:

-In faster music however, in order to help the notes “speak” clearly from their very beginning, it usually helps to use faster, clearer, crisper (more energetic) finger articulation than in slow lyrical playing.
+In faster music however, in order to help the notes “speak” clearly from their very beginning, it usually helps to use faster, clearer, crisper (more energetic) finger articulations than in slow lyrical playing.
 We can often hear very clearly this energetic articulation (hammering) in closely-miked recordings (in which the microphone was placed close to the cello) such as in this recording of Stephen Isserlis playing the Bach Suites (extracts).
 This is definitely not a catwalk.

 Energetic articulation comes quite naturally in loud fast passages but we often have to remind ourselves to use it also in fast soft passages.
 Hitting the fingers hard on the fingerboard while we are playing very lightly with the bow feels quite unnatural.
 This really requires practice (see Fast Playing).